Jamie Strange: Member of Parliament

 In July 2018 Strange said he expected a Hamilton to Auckland rail commuter service to be operating by the end of 2019.
 The opening of the train service, Te Huia, was delayed to 2021 due to the COVID-19 pandemic.

 During the 2020 New Zealand general election, Strange successfully contested the Hamilton East electorate, defeating long-time National incumbent David Bennett by a final margin of 2,973 votes.
 In his second term he was appointed chair of the economic development, science and innovation committee and member of the governance and administration committee.
 He was also co-chair, with National MP Simeon Brown, of the parliamentary prayer breakfast group.

 In mid-December 2022, Strange announced that he would not be contesting the 2023 New Zealand general election and would step down at the end of the 2020–2023 term.
 Strange attributed his resignation plans to the strain caused by his job travel requirements on family life.
 He also stated that he was "better suited for government than opposition" in response to polls forecasting a National-ACT electoral victory at the 2023 election.
+His valedictory speech discussed his results in Parliamentary sports teams, expressed support for a four-year Parliamentary term instead of three, and said that New Zealanders "shouldn’t rule... out" becoming one country with Australia.

+After parliament

+Strange is running to be a Hamilton city councillor for the East ward in the 2025 local elections.